CatherineTirzah/zyro-ai-insurance/README.md

 ## 💡 Solution

-Zyro provides **automated income protection** using a parametric insurance model.
+Shxld provides **automated income protection** using a parametric insurance model.

 Instead of manual claims, the system: